-$\textbf{Step Two:} \hspace{0.5cm} \textbf{If Step One does not resolve the appeal, the student sub-}\\$ mits a written request for a meeting to the Department Chair.
+Step Two: If Step One does not resolve the appeal,

+the student submits a written request for a meeting to the Department Chair.
 This step must be taken within five months of the posting of the grade to the student's record.

-Step Three: After discussion with the student and/or the instructor, the could appeal to the Instructional Dean.
+Step Three: After discussion with the student and/or the instructor, the Department he/she should submit the written appeal within five days to the Divisional Dean, along with a request for a meeting and notification that he/she has already talked to the faculty member and Chair.

-Department Chair makes an initial determination regarding the basis for an appeal, and may suggest that there is no basis for appeal, or may suggest that the student
+Chair makes an initial determination regarding the basis for an appeal, and may suggest that there is no basis for appeal, or may suggest that the student could appeal to the Instructional Dean.